ONSdigital/sml-aws-glue-test-harness/README.md

 Run tests using pure spark v4
 `make test-glue4-spark-equiv`

+By default all tests are run, alternatively you can make the exit after the first test failure by defining a FAILFAST variable when calling make

+e.g to run the glue v4 tests, exiting after the first failing test

+`FAILFAST=1 make test-glue4`

-For other target, running `make` on it's own willl display help text.
+For other targets, running `make` on it's own willl display help text.